- Campo della Magna Mater

 A small temple to Attis, the first priest of Cybele, stood at the opposite end of Campo della Magna Mater.
 The worship of Cybele reached its peak during a festival held in March which ended in frenzy.
 It had many aspects in common with Bacchanalia, ceremonies in honour of Bacchus/Dionysus, god of wine.
 Attis was often portrayed with features typical of Dionysus and the satyrs at the sides of his shrine were associated with the latter god.

-Vatican Museums: Sarcophagus of C. Iunius Euhodus and Metilia Acte, his wife who was a priestess at the Magna Mater temple (M.D.M = Magnae Deum Matri).
+Musei Vaticani: Sarcophagus of C. Iunius Euhodus, head of the Guild of the Fabri Tignarii, and Metilia Acte, his wife, who was a priestess at the Magna Mater temple (M.D.M = Magnae Deum Matri).
 The sarcophagus is dated after 170 AD

 And now the Roman rites were growing into disuse, not only in private, and within doors, but in public also. (..) the Senate commissioned Marcus Atilius, the city praetor, to rid the people of these superstitions.
 He called an assembly, in which he read the decree of the Senate, and gave notice, that all persons who had any books of divination, or forms of prayer, or any written system of sacrificing, should lay all the aforesaid books and writings before him before the calends of April; and that no person should sacrifice in any public or consecrated place according to new or foreign rites.